AbhishekSp06/vtu-cg-project/README.md

 # vtu-cg-project
- And this contains an vtu CG project, here we used visual studio and c++ .
+ And this contains an vtu Computer Graphics project, here we used visual studio and c++ .